Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Rothwell, placing the area among the bottom 25% of areas assessed nationally

-AreaSearch analysis of ABS building approval numbers shows Rothwell received around 14 dwelling approvals annually.
-Between FY21-FY25, approximately 74 homes were approved, with 18 so far in FY26.
-Despite population decline, housing supply has remained adequate relative to demand, indicating a balanced market with good buyer choice.
+AreaSearch analysis of ABS building approval numbers shows Rothwell has annually received around 14 dwelling approvals from FY-21 to FY-25.
+This totals 73 approved homes over five years and 129 so far in FY-26.
+Despite population decline, housing supply has remained adequate relative to demand, creating a balanced market with varied buyer choices.

 Frequently Asked Questions - Development